Honors & Awards

-Paula Del Cueto Castillo had a stellar singles' season, amassing 12 victories, with nine out of the No. 3 position for the Huskers.
+Del Cueto Castillo had a stellar singles season, amassing 12 victories, with nine out of the No. 3 position for the Huskers.
 She added a team-best five wins in Big Ten play.
 In doubles play, she picked up 12 victories, with 10 wins in the No. 1 spot for the Huskers.
-She earned all 10 victrories with outstanding doubles partner Mary Hanna.
+She earned all 10 victories with outstanding doubles partner Mary Hanna.
 The duo also went 4-4 in Big Ten play.

-Off the court, Del Cueto Castillo was named a Big Ten Distinguished Scholar, named Academic All-Big Ten, Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.
-She also received the Big Ten Sportsmanship Award and the Arthur Ashe Jr. Sports Scholar Award.
+Off the court, Del Cueto Castillo was named a Big Ten Distinguished Scholar.
+An academic All-Big Ten selection, she also claimed spots on the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.
+She received the Big Ten Sportsmanship Award and the Arthur Ashe Jr. Sports Scholar Award.

 Del Cueto Castillo finished the season with a 3-2 singles mark, including a victory in her only Big Ten match of the season.
 She went 1-0 at No. 2 doubles with Shinde during the season, while going 0-2 with Matysova at No. 3 doubles.

 Off the court, Del Cueto Castillo earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2015-16.
 She was also a member of the 2016 Tom Osborne Citizenship Team.